coderbruv123/MyProjects/README.md

-This is the ASP.NET Web Api in development phase
+This is a Ecommerce Web in development phase
+React -ts : as frontend
+ASP.Net : as backend